 Ingredient Notes and Substitutions

-- Hash browns – You can use refrigerated shredded hash browns (Simply Potatoes is a popular brand) or thawed frozen shredded potatoes. *See recipe tips below for how to defrost the potatoes.
+- Hash browns: You can use refrigerated shredded hash browns (Simply Potatoes is a popular brand) or thawed frozen shredded potatoes. *See recipe tips below for how to defrost them.

-- Eggs – Because the eggs are baked in the hash brown cups, it’s best to use whole eggs.
-Although, you could substitute with all egg whites if you’d like.
+- Eggs: Because the eggs are baked in the cups, it’s best to use them whole.
+Although, you could substitute with all whites if you’d like.

-- Green onions – These are also known as scallions.
-If you don’t tolerate onions well, feel free to leave them out of your egg nests.
+- Green onions: These are also known as scallions.
+If you don’t tolerate onions well, feel free to leave them out of your recipe.
 Or, use shallots instead – they have a milder onion flavor.

 - Grease the pan to prevent sticking.